 See our page on whale watching for more information!

 SURFING, KAYAKING & CANOEING

 Port Renfrew is located in San Juan Harbour, home to two surf breaks, both breaking at the rivermouths along the beaches to the north-west of town.
-When the big south-west swells arrive, these can deliver some excellent waves … but a good wetsuit is required, year-round!
-While not common, windsurfing can also be done in the Harbour … summer is consistently windy in the afternoons.
+When the big south-west swells arrive, these can deliver some excellent waves … but a good wetsuit is required year-round!
+While not as common, windsurfing can also be done in the bay … summer is consistently windy in the afternoons.

 The San Juan and Gordon Rivers offer miles and miles of kayaking and canoeing … including some white water kayaking for the adventurers.
 Contact Trailhead Resort for more information on kayaking opportunities.

 There are many options if you want to spend a day … or longer in the area.
-Click HERE for a listing.
+Click HERE for a listings.

 RV Parks & Marinas

 PACHEEDAHT CAMPGROUND & MARINA